NehGuk/13-sp1/README.md

 **Report:** 1 / 1

 _Feedback from instructor: Well thought through report.
 Nice to read the student’s holistic thinking including topics like ED&I Very little to fault in the project._

-### Marking Criteria

-- Can apply vocational knowledge to practical problems in web development with emphasis on design process, aesthetics and the use of HTML and CSS;
-- Can apply vocational knowledge to practical problems in web development with emphasis on design process, aesthetics and the use of HTML and CSS;
-- Masters industry-relevant tools, techniques and expressions in design process and development of websites in accordance with regulations and guidelines for universal design;
-- Can study and document his/her own work processes and identify design related issues and what measures needs to be implemented.

 ## Contributing